MalasadaTech/decode-extension/roadmap.md

 - **New Permissions**:
   - ~~`"notifications"`~~: For browser notifications (Feature #4). - Not needed for custom in-browser toast notifications
-  - `"clipboardWrite"`: For copying to clipboard (Feature #4).
   - `"downloads"`: For exporting batch results (Feature #7).
   - `"storage"`: For saving history, custom rules, and themes (Features #8, #9, #10).
   - `"https://www.virustotal.com/*"`: For VirusTotal integration (Feature #3, if using API).

-*Last updated: Monday, May 19, 2025 - Added base64 decoding improvements and escaped character handling*
+*Last updated: Monday, May 19, 2025 - Added HTML Entity decoding and improved base64 handling*